New Orleans Rape Defense Attorney

 • Statutory rape (also called “carnal knowledge of a juvenile”) refers to sexual activity with a youth under the age of 17 in Louisiana.
 If the defendant is two to four years older than the victim, the crime is a misdemeanor.
 If the age difference is over four years, or the defendant is a repeat offender, the crime is a felony.
 Lack of knowledge of the victim’s age or initiation/consent by the victim is not a viable defense.

-A rape conviction can have serious and lasting consequences, even after your time has been served.
-The law office of Elizabeth B. Carpenter can assist with your legal needs in this area.
-Contact our office today to schedule a consultation by calling (504) 373-4624 or emailing email@example.com.
+A rape conviction can have serious and long-lasting consequences, even after your time has been served.
+Attorney Elizabeth B. Carpenter is passionate about defending people accused of sex crimes in Louisiana.
+She is ready to assist you with your legal needs in this area.
+Contact our office today to schedule a consultation by calling (504)599-5955.